 - The types of lumber available in your area

-- The way the wood was cured
+- Then the way the wood was cured

 - Local weather patterns